 The move, which would leave the company with thermal coal assets only in Colombia, could help it reach an ambitious target to reduce greenhouse gas emissions and improve energy efficiency by 30% by 2030.

 Eventually exiting coal in the South American country, however, may prove more difficult for Anglo American.
-Its Cerrejón operation there is a partnership with Glencore (LON: GLEN) and BHP (ASX, LON:BHP).
+At its Cerrejón operation there is a partnership with Glencore (LON: GLEN) and BHP (ASX, LON:BHP).

 While Anglo is moving away from the most polluting kind of coal, metallurgical or coking coal appears to be one of its key commodities moving forward.